 Once your data is secured in a private database, the ease of accessing information from it multiplies intemperately.
 Say, if you want to find a file to refer to some information, you only have to search for it to access it.

-3. Increased Data Security
+3. It Increases Data Security

 Anything that has a physical form is always susceptible to damage.
 Even if you were to store your paperwork safely, the lifespan of the paper itself isn’t much, and the quality starts to deteriorate over longer spells, making essential data obscure at times.